-Payments and interest on most federal student loans have been suspended through Dec.
-31, 2020 to help borrowers cope with the economic impacts of the coronavirus pandemic.
+The federal government has suspended payments and interest on most federal student loans through September 1, 2023, to help borrowers cope with the continuing economic impacts of the coronavirus pandemic.

 - Borrower protections

 - Should I continue to make student loan payments?